Orange-OpenSource/casskop/Readme.md

 ## Project overview

-The CassKop Cassandra Kubernetes operator makes it easy to run Apache Cassandra on Kubernetes.
+CassKop, the Cassandra Kubernetes operator makes it easy to run Apache Cassandra on Kubernetes.
 Apache Cassandra is a popular, free, open-source, distributed wide column store, NoSQL database management system.
 The operator allows to easily create and manage racks and data centers aware Cassandra clusters.

-The Cassandra operator is based on the CoreOS [operator-sdk](https://github.com/operator-framework/operator-sdk) tools and APIs.
+CassKop is based on CoreOS [operator-sdk](https://github.com/operator-framework/operator-sdk) tools and APIs.

 > **NOTE**: This is an alpha-status project.
 We do regular tests on the code and functionality, but we can not assure a